Recent Election Results

-Revenue Purpose Statement
+Revenue Purpose Statement (RPS)

-The North Polk Board of Education is calling for an election on November 5, 2019, to ask the community to consider the approval of an updated Revenue Purpose Statement which outlines how the district utilizes Secure an Advanced Vision of Education (SAVE) funds.
+The North Polk Board of Education is calling for an election on November 5, 2019, to ask the community to consider the approval of an updated Revenue Purpose Statement (RPS) which outlines how the district utilizes Secure an Advanced Vision of Education (SAVE) funds.
 More commonly referred to as the penny sales tax, SAVE funds are utilized by districts to specifically support school infrastructure and technology needs.
-If voters approve the Revenue Purpose Statement in November, North Polk will continue to be able to spend SAVE funds as Iowa law allows for the duration of the penny sales tax.
+If voters approve the RPS in November, North Polk will continue to be able to spend SAVE funds as Iowa law allows for the duration of the penny sales tax.

 No, this will not raise taxes.
 Approving the Revenue Purpose Statement will allow the district to access future SAVE funds, but it will not change the current sales tax rate.
 The penny sales tax that funds SAVE will be collected across the state regardless of whether or not this measure is approved.
 This vote is in regards to how the district utilizes these funds.